lhatsk/AlphaLink/README.md

 ## Citing this work

 Cite the AlphaLink paper:
 "Protein structure prediction with in-cell photo-crosslinking mass spectrometry and deep learning", Nat.
 Biotech.
-XXX doi:YYY .
+XXX doi:10.1038/s41587-023-01704-z .

 Any work that cites AlphaLink should also cite AlphaFold and OpenFold.